Run Service

 Criteria may contain a * for wildcard matching and comma separator to specify multiple values.

-The following table describes the run events::get fields.
+The following table describes the fields that you can use in the run events::get query.

 Field